AdobeDocs/journey-optimizer.en/help/using/action/consent.md

     * If you have the Adobe **Healthcare Shield** or **Privacy and Security Shield**, you can create a custom consent policy that overrides the default logic.
 For example, you can define a policy to only send email messages to all individuals who have opted in.
 In the absence of a custom policy, the default policy applies.

-    To apply a custom policy, you need to define a marketing action in that policy and associate it to a channel surface.
+    To apply a custom policy, you need to define a marketing action in that policy and associate it to a channel configuration.
 [Learn more](#surface-marketing-actions)

 At the journey level, you can apply consent policies to your custom actions:

 * When **configuring a custom action**, you can define a channel and marketing action.
 [Learn more](#consent-custom-action)
 * When adding the **custom action in a journey**, you can define an additional marketing action.
 [Learn more](#consent-journey)

-## Leverage consent policies through channel surfaces {#surface-marketing-actions}
+## Leverage consent policies through channel configurations {#surface-marketing-actions}

 In [!DNL Journey Optimizer], consent is handled by the Experience Platform [Consent schema](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html){target="_blank"}.
 By default, the value for the consent field is empty and treated as consent to receive your communications.
 You can modify this default value while onboarding to one of the possible values listed [here](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html#choice-values){target="_blank"}.